 The occasion of Parameshwari’s 1971 Hollywood performance seems to have provided the necessary spark, via George Harrison (always my favourite Beatle…although I’m probably biased due to also being an English guitarist/sitarist called George).
 In Sukanya’s telling, “Harrison, in attendance that day, listened – and from those conversations the seed was sown for what would later become the Concert for Bangladesh”.

-The extravaganza would eventually raise over $12 million dollars via tickets, donations, and a wildly successful triple-album, while also bringing genuine Bengali music to the adulation of a massive global audience: rather than Parameshwari’s measured tension, Shankar and Khan, both musicians with Bengali familial roots, chose to play a joyous Bangla Dhun (folk tune).
+The extravaganza would eventually raise over $12 million dollars via tickets, donations, and a wildly successful triple-album, while also bringing genuine Bengali melodies to the adulation of a massive global audience: rather than Parameshwari’s measured tension, Shankar and Khan, both musicians with Bengali familial roots, chose to play a joyous Bangla Dhun (folk tune):

-And, though administered via UNICEF, the eventual funds were put to somewhat chaotic use on the ground (overlapping with issues Harrison was singing about – e.g. in Miss O’Dell, he speaks of “rice that keeps going astray…on its way to Bombay”).
-Organisers also met with resistance from record companies, who were disinclined to allow their artists to appear, and it is rumoured that John Lennon refused at the last minute when Harrison refused to allow Yoko to appear on stage with him (as “her performing didn’t meet his standards”).
+And, though administered via UNICEF, the eventual funds were put to somewhat chaotic use on the ground (overlapping with issues Harrison was already singing about – e.g. in Miss O’Dell, he speaks of “rice that keeps going astray…on its way to Bombay”).
+Organisers also met with resistance from record companies, who were disinclined to allow their contracted artists to appear – and it is rumoured that John Lennon pulled out at the last minute when Harrison refused to allow Yoko to appear on stage with him (“her performing didn’t meet his standards”).

 So – did Parameshwari lead to Live Aid?
 Well…such a simple narrative would certainly be a stretch.
 But the Concert for Bangladesh definitely did help inspire – and provide an operational blueprint for – future benefit shows such as Live Aid and Live Earth.
-But, while the raga seems to have have soundtracked a pivotal social moment in the concert’s origin tale, I feel like Shankar’s obsessive drive and energy would have found a way through without it.
-This was far from the only time he pushed the issue forward.
+However, while the raga seems to have have soundtracked a pivotal social moment in the concert’s origin tale, I feel like Shankar’s obsessive drive and energy would have found a way through without it.
+Parameshwari’s fabled living room performance was far from the only time he pushed the issue forward.

-Then again, it’s no stretch to imagine that such an event could have turned out very differently without a few key conversations and chance meetings (Shankar originally envisaged only a modest-sized classical sitar recital, except with Peter Sellers as the compere…).
-The Pandit himself was clearly pleased with proceedings, saying “In one day, the whole world knew the name of Bangladesh.
+Then again, it’s no stretch to imagine that such an event could have turned out very differently without a few key conversations and chance meetings (Shankar originally envisaged only a modest-sized classical sitar recital, but with Peter Sellers as guest compère…).
+Looking back, the Pandit himself was clearly pleased with proceedings, proclaiming that “in one day, the whole world knew the name of Bangladesh.
 It was a fantastic occasion”.